bvallelunga/python-client/README.md

 ### Environment Variables Required
-Please add these environment variables to your `.env` file or infra provider.
+Please add these environment variables to your `.env` file in the root directory or on your infra provider.

 ```
 DOPPLER_API_KEY = <API Key>